caicohr/real-time-uta-gtfs-pipeline/docs/part4_gtfs_realtime_polling_and_kinesis.md

 - Dependency installation occurs during packaging or in the CI/CD deployment step; dependency directories (such as `lambda_package/`) are not committed to source control.

 ---
+### Requirements File

+The deployment process requires a `requirements.txt` file in the project root.
+This file must list the Python dependencies used by the Lambda function:

+requests
+protobuf
+gtfs-realtime-bindings

+These dependencies are installed into the deployment package during the build step:

+pip install -r requirements.txt -t lambda_package/

+Note: AWS Lambda includes `boto3` by default, so it does **not** need to be added to the requirements file.

+---

 ## Building the Lambda Deployment Package